 In the wild, you will likely find Mosos in parts of China, Japan, and other East Asian regions.

 12. Black Bamboos

-Well, now that you have a list to turn to, what are you waiting for?
-Explore these options and pick a bamboo plant that works just well for your home garden.
+Now you can explore these options and pick a bamboo plant that works well for your home garden.
 Since most of their plants are easy to maintain, you certainly won’t encounter any issues while growing them at home!

 13. Timber Bamboo